AC4G/Advanced-Solana-Sniper/README.md

 ## Advanced Solana Sniper by MINT CA and Deployer address

 This sniper is written in rust for speed and safety.
+The sniper also has a reduced amount of rpc calls to increase speed of sniping right after catching pool creation in ``confirmed`` commitment.
 Sniping is being done with jito to increase the likelyhood of success.

+It can snipe only raydium pools:
+- OpenBook
+- CPMM

 ## How to use it